tiemka14/xmas-IMAGDRESSING/README.md

 Installation (Conda)
 ---------------------

-These instructions follow the upstream IMAGDressing README and will create a Conda env and install dependencies.
+These instructions follow the upstream VITON-HD README and will create a Conda env and install dependencies.

 1) Create the Conda environment and activate it (we recommend `VITON_HD` name):